IBM-Cloud/cf-deployment-tracker-client-swift/README.md

 ![Deployment badge example](badge.png "Deployment Badge")

 ## Swift version
-- The 0.1.x releases were tested on OS X and Linux using the Swift `DEVELOPMENT-SNAPSHOT-2016-07-25-a` binaries.
+- The 0.1.x releases were tested on macOS and Linux using the Swift `DEVELOPMENT-SNAPSHOT-2016-07-25-a` binaries.
-- The 0.3.x releases were tested on OS X and Linux using the Swift `3.0` binaries.
+- The 0.3.x and 0.4.x releases were tested on macOS and Linux using the Swift `3.0` binaries.
+- The 0.5.x releases were tested on macOS and Linux using the Swift `3.0.1` binaries.

 You can download different versions of the Swift binaries by following this [link](https://swift.org/download/).